drashna/qmk_mkdocs/docs/en/docs/feature_split_keyboard.md

 # Split Keyboard

 Many keyboards in the QMK Firmware repo are "split" keyboards.
 They use two controllers—one plugging into USB, and the second connected by a serial or an I<sup>2</sup>C connection over a TRRS or similar cable.

 Split keyboards can have a lot of benefits, but there is some additional work needed to get them enabled.

 QMK Firmware has a generic implementation that is usable by any board, as well as numerous board specific implementations.

 For this, we will mostly be talking about the generic implementation used by the Let's Split and other keyboards.

 !!! info
-    ARM is not yet fully supported for Split Keyboards and has many limitations.
-Progress is being made, but we have not yet reached 100% feature parity.
+    ARM split supports most QMK subsystems when using the 'serial' and 'serial_usart' drivers.
+I2C slave is currently unsupported.

 ## Compatibility Overview